 Custodial risk for deposits in the Mendocino County trust account is assumed by the County of Mendocino.
 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, MCERA would not be able to recover the value of the investment or collateral securities that are in possession of an outside party.
 Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in MCERA's name, and held by the counterparty.
-MCERA's investment securities are not exposed to custodial credit risk because all securities are held directly with various investment companies in MCERA's name.
+MCERA's investment securities are not exposed to custodial credit risk because all securities are either held by MCERA's custodial bank in MCERA's account or held directly with investment companies in MCERA's name.
+MCERA's custodial bank maintains insurance to help protect against losses due to negligence, theft, and other related events.